yn94237n/Assignment-4/README.md

 - Each paper is assigned to different reviewers.
 A reviewer rates each paper assigned to him or her on a scale of 1 to 10 in four categories: technical merit, readability, originality, and relevance to the conference.
 Finally, each reviewer provides an overall recommendation regarding each paper.

-This MySQL scripts will build the DB schema and populate the database DB_PAPER_REVIEWERS based on the previous system description.
+These MySQL scripts will build the DB schema and populate the database DB_PAPER_REVIEWERS based on the previous system description.